 How a Neural Network functions, and which features give it its unique capacity to learn complex problems

-How diffusion models work, at a high level
+How back propagation works, at a high level

 What a large language model is, and how it works